Stoning: Afghanistan

-Stoning is legal in Afghanistan with the Taliban making it legal after their takeover in 2021.
 Before the Taliban government, most areas of Afghanistan, aside from the capital, Kabul, were controlled by warlords or tribal leaders.
 The Afghan legal system depended highly on an individual community's local culture and the political or religious ideology of its leaders.
 Stoning also occurred in lawless areas, where vigilantes committed the act for political purposes.
-Once the Taliban took over, it became a form of punishment for certain serious crimes or adultery.
+Once the Taliban took over in 1996, it became a form of punishment for certain serious crimes or adultery.
 After the fall of the Taliban government, the Karzai administration re-enforced the 1976 penal code which made no provision for the use of stoning as a punishment.
 In 2013, the Ministry of Justice proposed public stoning as punishment for adultery.
 However, the government had to back down from the proposal after it was leaked and triggered international outcry.